AMGMNPLK/Team_USA_Dir_IMS_Performance/src/site/notes/Index.md

 ## How easily this profiling website works

-For a quick view, all notes have a TLDR at the top that display the information in one sentence.
+For a quick view, all notes have a TLDR at the top that display the info in one sentence.

 ### Review in argumentation mode